flying2322/PersonalBlogWeb/_coverpage.md

 - So happy that you found me here ~~~~ Hi, This is **Dominic Li** , an algorithm engineer of Operations Research.
 Live in Shenzhen, China.
 You can reach me from dominicli.bio

-- Hobbies: Tech-products, Assassinate creed, League of legends, Fast and Furious, Godfather series, traveling, photography and vlogging. 🚗 🎮 🎬 🚴🏻‍♂️ 🏄🏻 🛼 🏓 🍜 🍏 🥝
+- Hobbies: Tech-products, Assassinate creed, League of legends, Fast and Furious, Godfather series, Traveling, Photography and Vlogging.

+- 🚗 🎮 🎬
 -
+- 🚴🏻‍♂️ 🏄🏻 🛼
 -
--
+- 🏓 🍜 🍏

 ## Life is simple.You make choices and you don't look back.  --Fast and Furious